 Meaning of Company

-A company is a legal entity that is an association of a certain number of persons with the common objective of providing goods and services to customers.
+A company is said to be a legal entity that is an association of a group of persons engaged in operating a business.
+It is voluntary and autonomous in nature.

 According to The Indian Companies Act, 2013 Section 2(20) defines the term “company” to mean “a company incorporated under the Companies Act 2013 or any previous company law.”

-A company can be formed by 50 members if it is a private limited, while there is no restriction on the number of members for a public limited company.
+A company can be formed by minimum of 2 to a maximum of 200 members if it is a private limited, while in case of public limited, the minimum number of members is 7 and there is no restriction on the maximum number of members.

 In the following table, we present the most fundamental differences between a partnership firm and a company to help students get a clear idea about the two different business entities.